Prevent Falls & Stay Safe in Your Home This Holiday Season & Beyond

 Improve Safety in the Bathroom

 Wet floors and surfaces are common in the bathroom, which is one of the reasons it is the room in the home where most falls occur each year.
 Both the toilet and either bath and shower can become difficult and unsafe for people with limited mobility and/or balance issues.
-There are several simple solutions to improve safety, such as a grab bar or safety pole that can be installed within a day.
+There are several simple solutions to improve safety, such as a built-in grab bar or safety pole (not the ones with suction cups!) that can be installed within a day.

 In addition, there are larger modifications, such as a barrier free shower, and walk-in tubs.
 Both are long-term solutions that provide and safe and accessible way to bathe.
 The person’s mobility needs help Lifeway’s accessibility experts to determine which of the two is going to be the better solution.